CDCgov/cdh-lava-react/readme.md

 ## Example Gold Use Cases

 The basic functionalily ot report subscriptions in PowerBI is quite limited.
-Self-service susbscriptions in the Gift Templates allow the following functionality that is not avalaible in other off the shelf products.
+Self-service susbscriptions in the Gift Templates allow the following functionality that is not available in other off the shelf products.

 1. Configure Report Meta-Data and Subscriptions for delivery via Email and SharePoint.
 A centralized repository that is available to all users with configured access to the SharePoint list regardless of PowerBI, Tableau or Alataion license status that catalogs all report data products and links the reports to the corresponding internal project.
 2. Any users with SharePoint list access can subscribe to a report.